ducyb294/ducyb294.github.io/_posts/2024-11-10-csharp-simple-method-to-log-a-line-of-code.md

 ﻿---
-title: [C#] Simple method to log a line of code
+title: CSharp - Simple method to log a line of code
 categories:
   - Sharing
   - CSharp
-description: [C#] Simple method to log a line of code
+description: CSharp Simple method to log a line of code
 author: xuxu
 tags: [Sharing, CSharp]
 type: Document